Chapter 2: Membership

 Reemployed LEOFF retirees

-A LEOFF retiree who returns to full-time, fully compensated employment as a law enforcement officer or fire fighter is required to return to LEOFF membership.
+A LEOFF retiree who returns to a LEOFF eligible position as a law enforcement officer or fire fighter is required to return to LEOFF membership.
 When membership begins, their benefits are suspended.
 The retirement benefit will be recalculated when employment ends and they retire again.
 Use the ERA Member Management Process to determine whether they have a membership history with DRS.

-A LEOFF Plan 1 retiree who returns to less than full-time, fully compensated employment as a law enforcement officer or fire fighter is not required to return to membership.
+A LEOFF Plan 1 retiree who returns to work as a law enforcement officer or fire fighter is not required to return to membership.
 They may continue to collect a retirement benefit while working (see Chapter 5: Employing Retirees, for details).

 Effective July 24, 2005, LEOFF Plan 2 members or retirees who return to work in a non-LEOFF retirement eligible position have two options: